top of page

 11200610_992932174059172_896966716773184

 This is a double plasma chamber prop.
-Cool thing is the energy is discharged into the spherical power cell at the top.
+The energy from the dual chamber design is discharged into the spherical power cell at the top.

 22488_992932254059164_647811304084820720